Billy Cranston: Mighty Morphin Power Rangers: The Movie (1995)

 Yost reprises the role of Billy for Mighty Morphin Power Rangers: The Movie, released in 1995.
 In the film, the Power Rangers lose their powers after an encounter with the new villain Ivan Ooze (Paul Freeman).
 The Rangers go on a quest to restore their powers and save Zordon's life in the process.
 The events of the movie are non-canon to the television series, although a similar scenario, without Ivan Ooze appearing, plays out in the "Ninja Quest" story arc early in the third season.

 Power Rangers (2017)

 A reimagined version of Billy appears in the 2017 film Power Rangers, played by actor RJ Cyler.
 In this version, Billy is African American, and is specifically stated to be autistic.

 Comics

 Mighty Morphin Power Rangers: Pink

 Kimberly is the main character in this comic book mini series published by Boom!
 Studios.
 The series is a modern remake but also serves as a continuation from Kimberly's exit in the third season of Mighty Morphin Power Rangers.

 Power Rangers (Boom!
 Studios)

 The Boom!
 Studios comics feature Billy as a major character back in the original era, the series starting shortly after the battle with the Green Ranger.

-Other appearances

-Power/Rangers (2015 short film)

-In Power/Rangers Billy Cranston (played by Yves Bright), is trillionaire who buys Lockheed Martin and was found dead of an apparent suicide.